The emperor’s favourite horse was shod with gold. It had a golden shoe

 be among one’s companions once more.”

-“Perhaps you come from some muck-heap?” observed the oldest of them.
+“Perhaps you come from some muck-heap?” said the oldest of them.

 “Indeed, I come from a much higher place,” replied the beetle.
 “I came